AmberELEC/website/docs/Menus.md

 - UI Mode - Switch to Kiosk or Kid mode

 **Hardware**
-- Brightness - Adjust the brightness
+- Brightness - Adjust the system brightness
 - Video Output - N/A
 - Audio Output - N/A
 - Enable Overclock - Enable or disable overclock on the system.
 Overclocking can give a slight performance boost, but can cause errors on some systems